cosmos/gaia/docs/modules/globalfee.md

 }
 ```

-Please note: in the above "value" field, coins must sorted alphabetically by denom.
+**Note:** in the above "value" field, coins must sorted alphabetically by denom.

 ### minimum-gas-prices

-minimum-gas-prices are a node's further requirement of fees.
-Zero coins are removed from minimum-gas-prices when [parsing minimum-gas-prices](https://github.com/cosmos/cosmos-sdk/blob/3a097012b59413641ac92f18f226c5d6b674ae42/baseapp/options.go#L27), this is different from global fees.
+The `minimum-gas-prices` config parameter is a node's further requirement for minimum fees.
+Unlike the global fees list, the zero coins are removed when [parsing minimum-gas-prices](https://github.com/cosmos/cosmos-sdk/blob/3a097012b59413641ac92f18f226c5d6b674ae42/baseapp/options.go#L27).

 - If the minimum-gas-prices set a denom that is not global fees's denom set.
 This minimum-gas-prices denom will not be considered when paying fees.
 - If the minimum-gas-prices have a denom in global fees's denom set, and the  minimum-gas-prices are lower than global fees, the fee still need to meet the global fees.
 - If the minimum-gas-prices have a denom in global fees's denom set, and the  minimum-gas-prices are higher than global fees, the fee need to meet the minimum-gas-prices.

-## Fee Checks
+## Fee AnteHandler

-Global fees, minimum-gas-prices and the paid fees all allow zero coins setup.
-After parsing the fee coins, zero coins and paid fees will be removed from the minimum-gas-prices and paid fees.

-Only global fees might contain zero coins, which is used to define the allowed denoms of paid fees.

-The [Fee AnteHandle](../../x/globalfee/ante/fee.go) will take global fees and minimum-gas-prices and merge them into one [combined `sdk.Deccoins`](https://github.com/cosmos/gaia/blob/f2be720353a969b6362feff369218eb9056a60b9/ante/fee.go#L79) according to the denoms and amounts of global fees and minimum-gas-prices.
+The denoms in the global fees list and the minimum-gas-prices param are merge and de-duplicated while keeping the higher amounts.
+Denoms that are only in the minimum-gas-prices param are discarded.

 If the paid fee is a subset of the combined fees set and the paid fee amount is greater than or equal to the required fees amount, the transaction can pass the fee check, otherwise an error will occur.